foysal-mamun/Apache2_4-AuthCookieMultiDBI/README.md

-# Apache2_4-AuthCookieMultiDBI

-An AuthCookie module backed by a DBI database for apache 2.4.

-=head1 NAME

-Apache2_4::AuthCookieMultiDBI - An AuthCookie module backed by a DBI database for apache 2.4.
+# Apache2_4::AuthCookieMultiDBI - An AuthCookie module backed by a DBI database for apache 2.4.

-=head1 VERSION
+## VERSION

     This is version 0.4

-=head1 SYNOPSIS
+## SYNOPSIS

     # In httpd.conf or .htaccess